mircealungu/student-projects/thesis-writing.md

 should already be much more readable.
 2. Word will catch some problems that Grammarly will not, so please paste your text in it too and take care of the highlighted problems.

+Keep sentences short
+===

+You're not Stephen King.
+Keep your sentences simple if you want to make the text understandable.

+**How to Ensure This**: Pass your text through the [Hemingway editor](http://www.hemingwayapp.com/) to ensure that you keep your sentences short.
+If they are too long, refactor them by removing useless words, refactoring passive voice into active voice, and ultimately splitting them in smaller sentences.

 Remove Useless Words